-Coverage will be provided for Pediatric preventive care services for Covered Dependent Children up to age eighteen (18).
-Benefits include but are not limited to: (1) appropriate immunizations as defined by Standards of Child Health Care issued by the American Academy of Pediatrics or other guidelines required by the state; (2) developmental assessments, which includes Physician visits for child health supervision services; (3) laboratory services; (4) topical fluoride varnish; and (5) any other care and services mandated by the federal Affordable Care Act.
+Coverage will be provided for Pediatric preventive care services for Covered Dependent Children under age twelve (12).
+Benefits include, but are not limited to: (1) appropriate immunizations as defined by Standards of Child Health Care issued by the American Academy of Pediatrics or other guidelines required by the state; (2) developmental assessments, which includes Physician visits for child health supervision services; (3) laboratory services; and (4) any other care and services mandated by the federal Affordable Care Act.